LLNL/Abmarl/paper/paper.md

 a standard multi-agent interace, these are still tied to a specific set of already-built simulations with limited flexibility.

-Abmarl defines a generalized interface for multi-agent simulations that is versatile, generalizable, extendible, and intuitive.
-Rather than adapting gym's interface for a targetted multi-agent simulation, we have built an interface from scratch that allows for the greatest flexbility while connecting to one of the most advanced general-purpose open-source library, RLlib [@rllib].
+Abmarl defines an interface for multi-agent simulations that is versatile, extendible, and intuitive.
+Rather than adapting gym's interface for a targetted multi-agent simulation, we have built an interface from scratch that allows for the greatest flexbility while connecting to one of the most advanced, general-purpose, and open-source libraries: RLlib [@rllib].
 Our interface manages the loop between agents and the trainer, enabling the researcher to focus on simulation design and algorithmic development without worrying about the data exchange.

-We tuned Abmarl's intuitive command-line interface through practical experience while working on [@hybrid].
+We developed and tuned Abmarl's intuitive command-line interface through practical experience while working on [@hybrid].
 Our interface gives researchers a running-start in MARL experimentation.
 We handle all the workflow elements needed to setup, run, and reproduce MARL experiments, providing direct abilities to train, visualize, and anaylze experiments.
-We streamline the savvy-practictioners’ experience and lower the barrier for new researchers to join the field.
-The analysis module sets this framework apart from others as it provides a simple command line interface to add analytics to trained policies, allowing the user to generate additional statistics and visualizations of agent and simulation metrics after the policy has been trained.
+We streamline the savvy-practictioner's experience and lower the barrier for new researchers to join the field.
+The analysis module sets Abmarl apart from others as it provides a simple command line interface to add analytics to trained policies, allowing researchers to generate additional statistics and visualizations of agent and simulation metrics after the policy has been trained.